NOAA-PSL/stochastic_physics/README.md

 # stochastic_physics

-Contains the stochastic physics pattern generator for the NOAA FV3-GFS system developed at NOAA/ESRL/PSD.
+Contains the stochastic physics pattern generator for the Unified Forecast System developed at NOAA/ESRL/PSL.